"I will give you the keys of the kingdom of heaven,

 What an awe-inspiring statement this is.
-But what were/are these keys?
-And are they for Believers today?
+But what were these keys?
+What are these keys?
+Who are they for?
+Are they for Believers today?

-To find out, it is necessary to ask a few questions, such as:
+If Believers want to find convincing answers, it is necessary to ask a few questions first.

 What is the straightforward reading of the context?